-- [] \$125 per Exchange Act Rule 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(j)(2). [] \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3). - [ ] Fee computed on the table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transactions apply: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, schedule or registration statement no.: - (3) Filing party: - (4) Date filed:
+- Fee computed on the table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MARCH 18, 1997
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MARCH 16, 1999

-The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation ("HEICO"), will be held on March 18, 1997, at 10:00 A.M. local time, at The Wyndham Hotel - Fort Lauderdale Airport, 1825 Griffin Road, Dania, Florida, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation ("HEICO" or the "Company"), will be held on March 16, 1999, at 10:00 A.M. local time, at The Sheraton Fort Lauderdale Airport Hotel, 1825 Griffin Road, Dania, Florida, for the following purposes:

-- 1. To elect a Board of Directors for the ensuing year; - To consider and act upon a proposal to approve an amendment to the 1993 Stock Option Plan to increase the number of shares issuable pursuant to the Plan and limit the number of stock options which may be granted to any individual employee in any given year; and - Transacting such other business as may properly come before the meeting or any adjournments thereof.
+- 1. To elect a Board of Directors for the ensuing year; - To consider and act upon a proposal to approve an amendment to the 1993 Stock Option Plan (the "1993 Stock Option Plan") to increase the number of shares issuable pursuant to the 1993 Stock Option Plan; and - 3.
+Transacting such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Common Stock at the close of business on January 20, 1997 will be entitled to vote at the Meeting.
+Only holders of record of HEICO Common Stock and Class A Common Stock at the close of business on January 18, 1999 will be entitled to vote at the Meeting.